jsprada/ipdetect/README.md

 For example, to scan a 192.168.1.x subnet, use `192.168.1.0/24`  to scan a 10.0.0.x subnet, use `10.0.0.0/24`

 ### ignore_list
 A list of IP addresses to ignore.
-This is useful if you have a wifi device (printer, tablet, laptop) that bobs on and off the network
+This is useful if you have a previously known wifi device, like a phone, printer, tablet, laptop, etc. that bobs on and off the network.
+Add those addresses to this list, and `ipdetect` will ignore it.

 ## Use